minuq/hp-scan-wrapper/README.md

 # hp-scan-wrapper
 This script wraps around [hp-scan](https://developers.hp.com/hp-linux-imaging-and-printing/tech_docs/man_pages/scan) for easier multi-page scans and because i wanted to learn docopt.

+My scanner isn't able to scan duplex, so duplex scanning works by scanning pages 1,3,[...] and then turning the paper around to scan pages 10,8,[...].
+Afterwards they get sorted and appended in the correct order.

 # Known errors
 Using higher resolutions and/or scanning many pages at once, you may run into PIL.Image.DecompressionBombError due to the filesize limit.